modernweb-dev/web/docs/docs/dev-server/overview.md

   order: 1
 ---

-Dev Server for web applications, ideal for buildless es module workflows.
-Optionally supports simple code transformations.
+Web dev server helps developing for the web, using native browser features like es modules.
+It is ideal for buildless workflows, and has a plugin architecture for light code transformations.

 - Efficient browser caching for fast reloads
 - Transform code on older browsers for compatibility